-Access to moveLINQ is restricted to authorized TSD users with a valid logon ID and password.
+Access to moveLINQ is restricted to authorized TSD users with Single Sign on authentication using a valid personal identity verification (PIV) card.
 The process for requesting, establishing, issuing, and closing user accounts is controlled through the use of the moveLINQ Online Application Access Request Form which requires lead/supervisor approval.
 The form defines the user's access specifications, which will allow the user to perform his/her duties in moveLINQ.
 Changes to a user's identification (i.e., name change) or to the user's role in moveLINQ also require a moveLINQ Online Application Access Request Form.
 The user access list is reviewed by management every time a change is made or six months from the last review, whichever is shorter.